vgc-carneiro/oktara-logistics-management/README.md

 ## Description

-A project responsible to manage storage, inventory and transportation of packages.
+This project is responsible to manage the storage, inventory, and transportation of packages.

 ## Prerequisites